 Are sensitive women more creative?

-I find the conversation of who is most creative, not interesting.
+I find the conversation about who is most creative, not interesting.
 Comparison is a creative killer.

 You probably know from your own life, that some people are more curious than others.
 Some people you know are more playful than others.